Tom Werner: Television career

 In 1973, Werner entered television by working for ABC-TV.
 In 1975, he became the Director of East Coast Prime Time Development.
 Werner was promoted to senior vice president of the prime-time development department in 1979.
 While at ABC, Werner was involved in the development of Mork & Mindy, Bosom Buddies, Soap and Taxi.

 Werner left the network in 1980 and co-founded The Carsey-Werner Company with Marcy Carsey the same year.
-In this capacity he served as executive producer of such television programs as The Cosby Show, A Different World, Roseanne, 3rd Rock from the Sun, That '70s Show and Grounded for Life.
+In this capacity he served as executive producer of such television programs as The Cosby Show (targeted at African-American/Black viewing) and its spin-off A Different World, along Roseanne, Grace Under Fire, 3rd Rock from the Sun, That '70s Show and Grounded for Life.
 In 1996, Werner was inducted into the Television Hall of Fame.

-In 2000, Werner, Carsey and longtime partner Caryn Mandabach joined Oprah Winfrey to start Oxygen, a 24-hour cable channel which catered to the lifestyle and entertainment interests of the "millennial woman".
-In 2007, NBC Universal purchased the network for $925 million, and in 2017, it was rebranded as a multiplatform site with a focus on true-crime programming for women.
+In 2000, Werner, Carsey and longtime partner Caryn Mandabach joined Oprah Winfrey to plan and launch Oxygen, a 24-hour cable TV channel which catered to the lifestyle and entertainment interests of the "millennial woman".
+In 2007, NBC Universal purchased the network for $925 million, and in 2017, it was rebranded as a multi-platform site with a focus on true-crime programming for women.

-In 2018, Werner served as executive producer for the revival of Roseanne and was the executive producer for the spin-off continuation of The Conners after Roseanne was cancelled by ABC in May 2018 amid Roseanne Barr's controversial tweet about Valerie Jarrett, a former advisor to President Barack Obama.
-In 2019, Werner, along with Sara Gilbert launched Sara+Tom, by combining two companies, his Werner Entertainment, and Gilbert TV arm, both of which worked after the success of The Conners.
+In 2018, Werner served as executive producer for the revival of Roseanne and was the executive producer for the spin-off continuation of The Conners after Roseanne was cancelled by ABC in May 2018 amid Roseanne Barr's controversial tweet about Valerie Jarrett, a former advisor to ex-President Barack Obama.
+In 2019, Werner, along with Sara Gilbert launched Sara+Tom, by combining two companies, his Werner Entertainment, and Gilbert's TV branch, both of which worked after the success of The Conners.